 POA vs. Preparing a Will

 Forms for power of attorney are easily attainable.
 You can get them at an office supply store.
-But you want to make sure they are filled out correctly so they are valid when needed.
+But you want to make sure they are filled out correctly, so they are valid when needed.
 An estate planning attorney from Slater & Zurz can help you with anything you don’t understand on the forms.
 The attorney can also help with other estate documents and tools.

-For assistance with POAs or other probate matters, call Slater & Zurz LLP at 1-888-534-4850 and ask for a probate attorney or visit their website, slaterzurz.com, and “chat” with a 24/7/365 representative.
-While on the site, you can use the Free Case Form to explain about your needs for an attorney and when you are available to be contacted.
+For assistance with POAs or other probate matters, call Slater & Zurz at 1-888-534-4850 and ask for a probate attorney or visit their website, slaterzurz.com, and “chat” with a 24/7/365 representative.
+While on the site, you can use the Free Case Form to explain your needs for an attorney and when you are available to be contacted.
 An initial consultation is free.